‘RHOA’ Star Kenya Moore Is Divorcing Marc Daly After 2 Years Of Marriage

 One of the main reasons Kenya agreed to do this was was due to the fact that she was reportedly fired from the reality program.
 The reason was that she was reportedly unwilling to share her private life, including when she wed Marc in secret the first time around.
 Kenya missed a season before allegedly being rehired on the condition that she let the audience in what she does on a day-to-day basis.

 Meanwhile, while shooting RHOA in the past, she was separated from Marc for the better part of a year.
-She struggled with being a full-time, single mother while working full time as well.
+She struggled with being a full-time single mother while working full time as well.
 These circumstances apparently contributed to the breakdown of their marriage.

 The couple has only been married for two years.
 They met in 2016 after a friend introduced Kenya to Marc.
 The pair dated for less than a year when they decided to tie the knot.
-Their romantic wedding by the sea on a St. Lucia beach not only included the requisite kiss but a hardy fist bump as well.
+Their romantic wedding by the sea on a St. Lucia beach not only included the requisite kiss, but a hardy fist bump as well.

-Kenya, who is now 48, went through IVF treatments in order to give birth to who she calls her “miracle baby.”
+Kenya, who is now 48-years-old, went through IVF treatments in order to give birth to who she calls her “miracle baby.”
 Brooklyn was born on November 4, 2018.

 To keep up with RHOA star Kenya Moore, follow her on Instagram.